 Illuminations is an innovative media production SME that specialises in performance and the arts.
 The company’s work has been honoured with BAFTA, International Emmy and Peabody awards.
 Its productions include television film versions of plays and operas including Hamlet (2009), Macbeth (2010) and Julius Caesar (2012).

 For more than twenty years Illuminations has been committed to developing pioneering combinations of broadcasting and networked media, including the integration of television with 3D social spaces.
 This work was taken forward in the long-term collaborative research projects eRENA (1997-2000) and NM2 (2004-2007), in both of which Illuminations partnered with BT and other research organisations.
 2-IMMERSE will extend these previous investigations but more importantly it will help ensure that Illuminations remains creatively distinctive and commercially competitive in the rapidly developing field of broadcast and streamed live performance.

-Illuminations is developing an extensive slate of performance projects with the RSC, with the broadcaster Sky Arts and with the cinema distributor Arts Alliance Ltd. The prototypes and knowledge developed within 2-IMMERSE will be directly applicable to the roll-out of and engagement with these performance broadcasts for domestic audiences and for both teachers and learners in schools, colleges and other educational contexts.
-2-IMMERSE has considerable medium-term potential for expanding Illuminations’ commercial activity, for significantly developing the market within the UK and across the rest of Europe for broadcast performance media, and for contributing more generally to this media’s cultural and educational value
+Illuminations is developing an extensive slate of performance projects with the Royal Shakespeare Company and with the BBC and Sky Arts.
+The prototypes and knowledge developed within 2-IMMERSE will be directly applicable to the roll-out of and engagement with these performance broadcasts for domestic audiences and for both teachers and learners in schools, colleges and other educational contexts.

 Lead: John Wyver